 Contact

-As the product manager for EDC’s National Center of Excellence on Infant and Early Childhood Mental Health Consultation, Barton led the design of multimedia products on topics such as home visiting, tribal communities, maternal depression, and health equity.
+In her previous work with EDC’s Center of Excellence on Infant and Early Childhood Mental Health Consultation and National Center on Early Childhood Health and Wellness, Barton led the design of multimedia products and provided technical assistance on topics such as home visiting, maternal depression, health and school readiness, active supervision, and child care health consultation.

-Barton holds a Certificate in Maternal and Child Health Public Health Leadership from the Gillings School of Global Public Health and an MA in Social Sciences from the University of Amsterdam, completed while on a Fulbright Fellowship.
+Barton has a Certificate in Maternal and Child Health Public Health Leadership from the Gillings School of Global Public Health and an MA in Social Sciences from the University of Amsterdam, completed while on a Fulbright Fellowship.